populationgenetics/exercises/Population_structure/ExerciseStructure_2023.md

 **Q12 Looking at all the results (PCA and admixture K=2, K=3, and K=4)**
 - **Q12.1 Do the admixture and PCA analysis correspond with the known geography?**
 - **Q12.2 Which number of ancestral populations do you find the most likely?**
-- **Q12.3 What are the possible explanaintions for the K=4 admixture results?**
+- **Q12.3 What are the possible explanations for the K=4 admixture results?**
 - **Q12.4 Does it look like we have admixed samples?**
-- **Q12.5 Can we conlcude anything about admixture between the subspecies?**
+- **Q12.5 Can we conclude anything about admixture between the subspecies?**